anneliagren/Hydrologically-correct-DEM-from-LiDAR/README.md

-# correct-DEM-from-LiDAR
-How to make a hydrollogically compatible DEM ffrom a national LiDAR scan The raw LiDAR data was downloaded from the Swedish mapping, cadastral and land registration authority (Lantmäteriet): https://www.lantmateriet.se/en/maps-and-geographic-information/geodataprodukter/produktlista/laserdata-nedladdning-skog/
+# Calulating ditance to ditch across Sweden
+How to make a rasterlayer for Sweden with latteral (eucledian) distance to ditch.

+The ditcehs are defined as the AI detected ditcehs in DOI: 10.1061/JIDEDH/IRENG-9796.

 # With docker container: